FairyTaleLABs/BL-Better-Light-Ctrl/README.md

        </p>
    * after the flash process is successfully completed, disconnect the MICRO-USB cable and reassemble your "BL Better Light" LED controller
    * USE THE INTERNET SEARCH IF YOU HAVE ANY PROBLEMS WITH THE MANUAL FLASH PROCESS
+   * !!!
+The prefered update method is by uploading the .bin file as described in step 9 above !!!

 ......
 WORK IN PROGRESS